robionica/les/README.md

     sudo apt-get install gcc g++ git make

-LES is also required some [Boost](http://www.boost.org/) libraries.
+LES also requires some [Boost](http://www.boost.org/) libraries.
 They can be installed [manually](http://www.boost.org/doc/libs/1_48_0/more/getting_started/unix-variants.html#easy-build-and-install) or from repository:

     sudo apt-get install libboost-all-dev

-On this moment (maybe temporary) LES depends on [framework SYMPHONY](https://projects.coin-or.org/SYMPHONY).
-See INSTALL_SYMPHONY.md to learn how to install and setup it.
+Note, on this moment (maybe temporary) LES depends on [framework SYMPHONY](https://projects.coin-or.org/SYMPHONY).
+See INSTALL_SYMPHONY.md to learn how to install and setup it proprly.

 Next, get the sources and build it: